-Because the composition under review is preceded by a Hurro-Hittite psalm to Ištar, and in light of the literary propinquity of the work to three additional works of Hurrian origin (Appu, Kešši and Gurparanza), some have thought that its origin too is Hurrian.
-(Its similarity to Appu even led to the view that the two legends belong to one literary unit.
-See …) This suggestion has been rejected by a few scholars after they concluded that there is no literary connection between the Hurro-Hittite psalm and the work that follows it, and there are no clear Hurrian features in that work and in Appu.
-Nevertheless, the disagreement remained.
-As noted, scholars have also long noted the connection between the work under consideration and the Mesopotamian historiola about the love of the moon/sun god and the cow and argued that the historiola exerted a strong influence.
-(Hass 2006 even suggested that the choice of a “fisherman” as protagonist may stem from an “error” in understanding the unknown Akkadian original.)
-However, the close connection of the work in question to the Ugaritic texts, in regard both to the god’s mating with the cow and the birth of their offspring and to the childless protagonist who appears as a salient feature of works in the Levant, such as Keret and Aqhat from Ugarit and many biblical stories, requires a reexamination of the nature of the traditions and central motifs comprised by the Hittite story being discussed, both against the background of the local literature and in relation to its parallels in Mesopotamia and at Ugarit.
+Since the composition under review is preceded by a Hurro-Hittite hymn to Ištar, and in light of its similarity to three additional works of Hurrian origin (Appu, Kešši and Gurparanza), some have argued for its Hurrian origin (Friedrich 1950; Güterbock 1946: 120-121; Hoffner 1981; 8; its similarity to Appu even led to the view that the two legends belong to one literary unit.
+See Güterbock, ibid.).
+This suggestion has been rejected by others, who dismiss any connection between the Hurro-Hittite hymn and the work that follows it (arguing that the tablet should be seen as a sammeltaffel), and any Hurrian features in that work (cf. Siegelova 1971: 33-35; Güterbock 1983: 155).
+Nevertheless, the disagreement remained (cf. Popko 1995: 127-128; Haas 2006:199-202; Taracha 2009:15; Bauer et al. 2015: 174).
+As noted, scholars have also long noted the affinity between the work under consideration and the Mesopotamian historiola of the love of the moon/sun god for the heifer and argued for the latter’s influence upon the former.
+(Hass 2006 even suggested that the choice of a fisherman – instead of a hunter – as the protagonist of the Hittite composition, may stem from a defective transmission of the Akkadian ur-form.)
+However, the close similarity of the Hittite work to the Ugaritic literature, in regard both to the god’s mating with the heifer and to the childless protagonist who plays a salient role in further Ugaritic works , such as Kirta and Aqhat and additional biblical stories, requires a re-examination of the traditions and motifs embodied in the Hittite composition being discussed, both in light of the local literature and in relation to its parallels in Mesopotamia and Ugarit.

-4. Examination of the Ugaritic Material with Reference to the Extra-Ugaritic Material: Sources and Influences
+4. Examination of the Ugaritic Material in Light of the Extra-Ugaritic Material: Origins and Influences

-In this part, a comparative examination will be undertaken of the findings that emerge from the three earlier parts of the study in connection with the story of the god’s love for the cow as it is expressed in Mesopotamia, Hatti, and Ugarit, and the question of the relationships among them regarding this story will be taken up as well.
-According to the data above, in both extra-Mesopotamian cultures examined here there has been found at least one witness to the transfer of the story from Mesopotamia—so we are not dealing with merely speculated transmission.
-In addition, material has been found in the local language that makes a connection between the moon god and difficulties in pregnancy, alongside local literary works that connect all the components of the myth to another local divinity (not the moon-god)—and these provide evidence for the stages in the reception of the myth in each place.
-The conclusions that emerge from this part, which are dependent on the findings in the previous three parts, will assist in exploring the paths of development of the traditions that compose the myth of the god’s love for the cow at Ugarit from their earliest appearances to their taking on their final form.
-Those conclusions may even form a broad, solid basis for follow-up research on the transmission of the traditions of the Ancient Near East to classical Greece.
+In this part, a comparative examination of the findings discussed in the three earlier sections of the study will be taken up.
+According to the data above, in both Hatti and Ugarit the Mesopotamian historiola regarding the god’s love for the heifer was unearthed—so we are not dealing with merely speculated transmission of that mythologeme.
+Nevertheless, various literary relations between the Hittite and Ugaritic local compositions, regarding the same topic, have no antecedent in the extant Mesopotamian historiola.
+Likewise, local material in each culture creates links between the moon god and difficulties in pregnancy, alongside ascription of all the components of the myth in question to a local divinity, which is not necessarily the moon god.
+These findings and others may provide evidence for various stages in the transmission and reception of the myth in each place.
+The conclusions that emerge from this part, which are dependent on the findings in the previous three parts, will thus hopefully assist in exploring the development of the traditions that compose the myth of the god’s love for the heifer at Ugarit from its origin to its final setting in the Ugaritic texts .
+Those conclusions may further form a broad, solid basis for follow-up research on the transmission of the traditions from the ancient Near East to classical Greece, which goes beyond the scope of this study.

 C. Detailed Description of the Proposed Research